tot-ra/vector-bible/README.md

 </details>

 ### 3. Milvus
+✅ Docs look impressive
-Milvus does not come with built-in UI, so we use `attu` for that.
+🟡 Milvus does not come with built-in UI, so we use `attu` for that.
+🟡 Has extra containers
+❌ Search was slow, even though it used an index (maybe I did something wrong?)

 ```mermaid
 flowchart LR